 My lab is interested in the neural circuitry that underlies behavior.
 Specifically, how does connectivity develop in the young brain and how do mature connections generate behavior?

 Our long-term goals are to understand how complex circuits develop and function in the brain.
 On a broader scale, we hope to shed light upon how the brain controls behavior and how this process can go awry in human disease.
-There are certain human disorders that arise when normal cerebellar development goes wrong (for example, in childhood cerebellar ataxias).
-Future directions in the lab will investigate how cerebellar circuits may be perturbed in transgenic zebrafish lines that model human ataxia.
-A better understanding of normal and abnormal cerebellar circuitry will help broaden our understanding of these diseases, and of the important role that the cerebellum plays in human behavior.
+There are certain human disorders that arise when normal nervous system development goes wrong.
+A better understanding of normal and abnormal circuitry will help broaden our understanding of these diseases.

 Publications (* indicates undergraduate author)